SumaRagi07/Early_Signal/README.md

   <img src="Misc_Documents/Images/earlysignal_architecture.png">
 </div>

-*I User Authentication & App Initialization*
+*I. User Authentication & App Initialization*

 1. The user opens the EarlySignal mobile app (built in Flutter) and attempts to log in.
 2. The app requests an authentication token from Firebase.
 3. Firebase verifies the token and grants secure access to the rest of the system.

-*II Location Collection, BigQuery Storage & Alert Logic*
+*II.
+Location Collection, BigQuery Storage & Alert Logic*

 4. The app collects the user’s current GPS-enabled location geopoint.
 5. This location data is sent securely to Firebase.
 6. Firebase Cloud Functions pass the GPS data to BigQuery to support home page dashboard rendering and alert targeting.
 7. When alerts are available, Firebase Cloud Functions fetch them from BigQuery and return them to the front end.

-*III EarlySignal Chatbot Interaction*
+*III.
+EarlySignal Chatbot Interaction*

 8. The user begins a chat session with the diagnostic agent.
 9., 10.
 The FastAPI backend manages the full LLM workflow, including iterative symptom extraction, clarification questions, exposure information, and final diagnosis generation, along with receiving GPS-enabled location geopoint.
 11. Once the conversation is complete, the final structured report is submitted to BigQuery through FastAPI.

-*IV Dashboard Updates*
+*IV.
+Dashboard Updates*

 12. Firebase receives the newly submitted reports from BigQuery.
 13. Dashboard views update on the front end as new reports and clusters become available.